 Tamlyn completed her Occupational Therapy degree in 2008 at the University of Cape Town.
-After having completed her community service in rural Kw-Zulu Natal, she spent some time overseas working with children from previously disadvantaged backgrounds.
-Since then, she has had the privelege of persuing her interest and passion working with children in various settings including a well-established school-based practice and paediatric private practice.
+After having completed her community service in rural Kwa-Zulu Natal, she spent some time overseas working with children from previously disadvantaged backgrounds.
+Since then, she has had the privilege of pursuing her interest and passion working with children in various settings including a well-established school-based practice and paediatric private practice.

 Tamlyn is a qualified Sensory Integration Therapist (SAISI) and has a special interest in working with children experiencing Sensory Processing Disorders, Developmental Delay and Postural Control difficulties.

 Cornelia obtained her degree in Occupational Therapy from the University of Stellenbosch in 2002.
 She has 18 years of clinical experience working with children, adults and their families.
 She has a particular interest in sensory integration for adults and children, from diverse populations, including Autism Spectrum Disorders, Dyslexia and Dyspraxia.
 She is qualified in using a variety of therapeutic interventions, including Ayers Sensory Integration®, DIR®Floortime and Therapeutic Listening.
 She is competent in using several assessment tools including the Sensory Integration and Praxis Test as well as the Functional Emotional Assessment Scale

 Kaydee has a passion for learning and working with families and children to achieve their potential.
 She has worked within the field of paediatrics since 2011, both within the setting of a special school and private practice.
 She has had the privilege to work with children with a variety of diagnoses, including Sensory Processing Disorder, ADHD, Dyslexia, Autism, Oppositional Defiant Disorder and other learning and emotional difficulties.
 She believes in using a team-approach towards developing individualised therapy plans, with a goal of functional performance and general wellbeing.